 “You know I feel alright!”
 (Yeah!)
 “You know I feel alright!”
 (Yeah!!)
 “I feel aaaaawwwwlllllllrigh—–ight!”
 Brown’s welcome is followed by a crunchy, descending vamp on electric guitar that introduces a seriously uptempo riff in 6/4 time that ends with a tight closing flourish from the brass.
 The tempo shifts to a nice, hip-grinding mid-tempo beat as the singer launches into “I’ll Go Crazy” with doo-wop style support from the Famous Flames.
 The pre-chorus and chorus are filled with sharply-executed stop-time moments designed to get the adrenaline pumping.
 Brown’s vocal in this opening piece is delivered with disciplined ease, more concerned with phrasing in sync with groove than lyrical articulation, though he and the Flames tighten up the pronunciation a bit when they sing the key line, “You’ve got to live for yourself/Yourself and nobody else.”
 As the verses depict a man about to go crazy if his baby leaves him, that key line forms a primitive version of self-affirmation technique.

 I don’t want to spend any time imagining James Brown as a self-help guru, so I’m very thankful that the next number starts immediately.

-The applause hasn’t run itself out before Brown opens “Try Me,” and those two little words elicit intense screams spiced with swoons.
+The applause hasn’t run itself out before Brown launches into “Try Me,” and those two little words elicit intense screams spiced with swoons.
 The call-and-response and background vocals from The Famous Flames are outstanding, more than worthy of the few moments of rapt, silent attention they elicit.
 Sporadic screams do fill the air during the piece, but only in the breaks, never in the verses.
 This song is directed at two parts of the body—the heart and the clitoris (sorry, guys)—and the performers are right on target.
 I’ve said it before, I’ll say it again, I’ll say it forever—there’s nothing quite as hot as a man showing a hint of vulnerability.
 Although James Brown could definitely play the part of drama queen, he also had a remarkable knack for vocal understatement, and here his tone and delivery reflect a man at the lowest of all low points.